This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 You’re responsible for your ADI certificate including renewing it and keeping your registration up to date.

-You must tell DSA in writing within 7 days if you get any caution or conviction.
+You must tell DVSA in writing within 7 days if you get any caution or conviction.
 This includes:

 - being ‘bound over’